GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 Excalidraw is configured to run as a standalone application, so when you install it, you get an app that runs in its own window.
-It is fully integrated in the operating system's multitasking UI and gets its own app icon on the home screen, Dock, or task bar; depending on what platform you install it.
+It is fully integrated in the operating system's multitasking UI and gets its own app icon on the home screen, Dock, or task bar; depending on the platform where you install it.

 <figure class="w-figure">